 Over the last few years, Stepwells have been drawing a large number of tourists to Rajasthan.
-Chand Baori in Abhaneri is one of the most famous Stepwell in Rajasthan, a popular tourist attraction; on the other hand, Panna Meena Kund in Jaipur is one of the top Instagrammable places.
+Chand Baori Abhaneri near Jaipur is one of the most famous Stepwell in Rajasthan, a popular tourist attraction; on the other hand, Panna Meena Kund a stepwell in Jaipur is one of the top Instagrammable places.
 These stepwells are an important part of the heritage of Jaipur.
 Jaipur is one of the few places having a large concentration of stepwells in Rajasthan.
 Step well is also called Baori in Hindi.
 Stepwells in India are attracting a lot of eyeballs.
 Stepwell architecture has also become popular among photographers and Instagrammers.

 Baoris exist in dichotomy.
-Some are extremely popular, others are living an obscure life.
-The world has moved on and forgotten these water structures in entirety unless they serve as a tourist attraction.
-On the other hand, the tourist is unaware of the importance these stepwells played in the lives of people in the old days.
-These were not merely a source of water, rather stepwells represented a culture.
+Some are extremely popular, and others are living obscure life.
+The world has moved on and forgotten these water structures in their entirety unless they serve as tourist attractions.
+On the other hand, the tourist is unaware of the importance these Stepwells played in the lives of people in the old days.
+These were not merely a source of water, rather Stepwells represented a culture.

 Importance Of Water

-We already know water is important for existence of human life.
-Historians concur that all ancient civilizations developed & prospered near water- rivers and lakes.
-This holds true for Chinese, Indus, Egyptian, and Mesopotamia civilizations.
+We already know water is important for the existence of human life.
+Historians concur that all ancient civilizations developed & prospered near water- rivers, and lakes.
+This holds true for the Chinese, Indus, Egyptian, and Mesopotamia civilizations.
 The importance of water did not end here.
-All dominant cities & kingdoms developed near the sea or river for example Lisbon, Amsterdam, Copenhagen, London, to name a few.
+All dominant cities & kingdoms developed near the sea or river for example Lisbon, Amsterdam, Copenhagen, and London, to name a few.
 Back in India, some of the important port cities were Muziris, Bharuch, Kaveripattinam, Nagapattinam, and Arikamedu.
 Water was needed not just for daily necessities; it also fueled travel, trade, & transportation by way of ships and boats.
-The role of water is well-known in case of the industrial revolution.
-Fate of battles and wars were often decided by the water availability.
+The role of water is well-known in the case of the industrial revolution.
+The fate of battles and wars was often decided by water availability.
 Every so often, the siege of a fort lasted for months in anticipation of water sources drying up among the enemy camp.
 It is definitely hard to imagine the importance of water in the days of modern piped water; think of our lives if there was no water.

-In semi-arid landscape, the importance of stored water was immense.
-Jaipur still has two old water bodies till date, namely Jal Mahal and Talkatora.
-Both of these were not used for drinking purpose.
+In a semi-arid landscape, the importance of stored water was immense.
+Jaipur still has two old water bodies to date, namely Jal Mahal and Talkatora.
+Both of these were not used for drinking purposes.

 Stepwells in Jaipur

 Jaipur had many Stepwells or Baoris in and around the city.
 I have had an opportunity to explore many of these step wells or Barois from 2015 to 2018.
 A few survive while others were filled in to make space for a dwelling unit or a commercial space.
 Most old Baoris in Jaipur has disappeared even though the existence of these exist in the old maps.
 Encroachment in collusion with the corrupt official is a big reason for the disappearance of Stepwells.
-Even current residents of Jaipur are not aware of the existence of most of these Baoris except the Nahargarh Baori and Panna Meena Kund.
-Here are the pictures of a few stepwells in and around Jaipur.
+Even current residents of Jaipur are not aware of the existence of most of these old Stepwells except the Nahargarh Baori and Panna Meena Kund.
+Here are the pictures of a few Stepwells in and around Jaipur.

+Piped water supply in Jaipur was made possible in 1868 AD during the reign of Maharaja Sawai Ram Singh II.
+Previously, one could fetch water from one of three Chaupars, wells & Stepwells in the city.
 Jaipur was part of the Dhundhar region, characterized by a semi-arid landscape.
-The summers are hot with scorching sun and the primary source of water being rainfall.
-It was critical to saving the rainwater so that it could be utilized for the entire year.
+The summers are hot with scorching sun and the primary source of water is rainfall.
+It was critical to save the rainwater so that it could be utilized for the entire year.
 Jaipur did not have a perennial source of water like a river.
-Although some historians talk about the presence of the Dravyawati river, but a lot is still to be known.
-People of this region had to rely on stepwells and wells for water.
-Piped water supply in Jaipur was made possible in 1868 AD during the reign of Maharaja Sawai Ram Singh II.
-Previously, one could fetch water from one of three Chaupars, wells & stepwells in the city.
+Although some historians talk about the presence of the Dravyawati River, a lot is still to be known.
+People of this region had to rely on Stepwells and wells for water.

 Locals share stories of having grown up with Baoris as an integral part of their life; sadly, those structures don’t exist anymore.
 Simultaneously, the ones that exist are not easy to detect because buildings have come up at a remarkably rapid pace in and around these step-wells.
 Illegal construction and encroachments are common occurrences.

-Some communities regard Stepwells as sacred and the locals clean them regularly; very often the Baoris were part of a temple complex.
+Some communities regard Stepwells as sacred and the locals clean them regularly; very often the Baori was part of a temple complex.
 However, it is not the case with all communities.
-Integration and involvement with local communities is important for survival of these ancient water structures.
+Integration and involvement with local communities are important for the survival of these ancient water structures.

 These Baoris were not merely bodies that provided water, rather they were part of routine life.
 Baoris were the social places where women would catch up and chat.